marcjesus/PythonDevelopment/00_Programming_practices/README.md

    - Conduct code reviews and regularly refactor code to improve structure, readability, and maintainability.

 Adopting these best practices and principles empowers developers to create high-quality, scalable, and maintainable software solutions while fostering collaboration and code reliability.

+# PYCODESTYLE

+PEP 8, sometimes spelled PEP8 or PEP-8, is a document that provides guidelines and best practices on how to write Python code.
+It was written in 2001 by Guido van Rossum, Barry Warsaw, and Nick Coghlan.
+The primary focus of PEP 8 is to improve the readability and consistency of Python code. <br>

+pycodestyle is a tool to check your Python code against some of the style conventions in PEP 8. <br>

+- $ pip install pycodestyle <br>
+- $ pip install --upgrade pycodestyle <br>
+- $ pip uninstall pycodestyle <br>